Philip von Saltza

-Philip von Saltza (March 3, 1885 – January 21, 1980) was a Swedish-born American artist and muralist.
+Philip Wenceslaus von Saltza (March 3, 1885 – January 21, 1980) was a Swedish-born American artist and muralist.

 Early life

-Philip Wenceslaus von Saltza was born in Stockholm, Sweden.
-He immigrated to the United States with his parents, Carl Frederick von Saltza (1858–1905) and Wilhelmina Stoopendaal von Saltza (1863–1905) during 1891.
+Philip was born in Stockholm, Sweden, into the Saltza family, Swedish noble family of German origin.
+He immigrated to the United States with his parents, Carl Frederick von Saltza (1858–1905) and his wife, Wilhelmina Stoopendaal (1863–1905) during 1891.
 His father was a portrait painter and professor at Columbia University in New York City.
 At the age of 14, Philip von Saltza was enrolled in the Horace Mann School in New York and entered Columbia University in 1904, where he played varsity football until it was abolished.
 He also captained the eight-man crew rowing team.
 He graduated in 1909 with a degree in mining engineering.